-The handle, hinges and latches are colloquially known as ‘door furniture’ and are not always supplied together unless you buy a latch pack, which should contain all the furniture in one purchase.
+The handle, hinges and latches are not always supplied together.
+You can buy them collectively in latch packs, however, which should contain all the furniture in one purchase.
 As such, you might not only need to make sure the handles match your doors and existing décor, but that they match the latches and hinges you’ll be using.

 If you are replacing a handle on an old door, you might even be able to use the existing furniture, so it then becomes a case of matching the handle to the latches and hinges.